weaversa/cryptol-course/INSTALL.md

 ### Downloading Cryptol and SAW

-[Galois](https://galois.com) (the maintainers of Cryptol and SAW) provide a server with nightly builds of SAW for CentOS, Ubuntu, and OSX.
+Galois provide a server with nightly builds of SAW for CentOS, Ubuntu, and OSX.
 Cryptol comes bundled with SAW, so if your computer is running one of these operating systems, you should download a recent version from https://saw.galois.com/builds/nightly. *(Note that the Ubuntu files indicate Ubuntu14.04, but they work on later versions of Ubuntu as well.)*

 The `bin` directory (containing `cryptol` and/or `saw`) of the archive you downloaded should be placed in your system path.